 Contaminants in Fish

-Fish tissue tends to be fatty, and most environmental contaminants are fat soluble.
+Fish tissue tends to be fatty, and most environmental contaminants are fat-soluble.
 Compounding this problem is the fact that bigger fish eat smaller fish, so the contaminants get more concentrated the higher the food chain we go.
 And a lot of the fish we love to eat are pretty high on that food chain.
-You can’t see the contaminants, so you never know what – or how much – of something harmful could be lurking in the fish you buy.
+You can’t see the contaminants, so you never know what — or how much — of something harmful could be lurking in the fish you buy.
 What are some of the most common contaminants in fish, and where do they come from?

 Nearly all fish contain at least trace amounts of mercury, and some contain a significant amount.
 Mercury is a toxic metal.
 It can cause neurological and chromosomal problems and harm unborn babies if they are exposed during pregnancy.
 Certain species tend to contain more mercury than others, largely due to their predatory position in the aquatic food chain.
-For this reason, many experts advise avoiding consumption of shark, swordfish, tilefish, and king mackerel, as these fish tend to eat many smaller fish, which contributes to their mercury load.
-Albacore, yellowfin and bigeye tuna are also very high in mercury.
+For this reason, many experts advise avoiding the consumption of shark, swordfish, tilefish, and king mackerel, as these fish tend to eat much smaller fish, which contributes to their mercury load.
+Albacore, yellowfin, and bigeye tuna are also very high in mercury.

 And even those fish that are lower in mercury still contain some.
 This is why pregnant women are advised to avoid many types of fish, to prevent harm to their fetuses.